-User payload includes allowance for passengers and personal possessions carried.
+User payload includes allowance for passengers, water tanks and gas bottles (90% full), personal possessions carried.

-indicates that the value quoted is an estimated figure only
+\indicates that the value quoted is an estimated figure only

-Please take care to ensure that you have allowed for the masses of all items you intend to carry in the Motorhome.
+Please take care to ensure that you have allowed for the masses of all items you intend to carry in the motorhome.
 E.g. passengers, optional equipment, essential habitation and personal effects such as clothing, food, pets, bicycles, etc.